 When you’re supporting someone who uses self-harm, you may feel the need to get your own support.
 That’s understandable!
 Do try to use discretion and avoid sharing details that the person you are supporting has shared with you, especially if you are getting support from someone who knows the person.

-Having thoughts about suicide is common.
 For many people that think about suicide, talking about their thoughts can help them move past them.
 It can be hard to know what to say or do.
 Here are some ideas…

 Some things you can say when someone tells you they are thinking about suicide: